 OUR VISION EXPLAINED

-All Saints Church of England Junior School is an inclusive and nurturing community which welcomes people from all backgrounds and traditions.
+All Saints Church of England Junior School is an inclusive and nurturing community which welcomes people from all backgrounds and traditions, where we celebrate the unique gifts of each individual.
 The school promotes attitudes of mutual respect and responsibility, fostering a sound foundation for adult life, where learning is vibrant and enjoyable for all and everyone is encouraged to meet their full potential in life - to love each other and to love life.

 This deeply caring philosophy is drawn from Christian values which are clearly stated in Christ's Summary of Mosaic Law.
 We focus particularly on those in relation to loving our neighbours - whether people in the school community, the wider local community or from across the country and the whole world: